AileenCleary/Garby/README.md

-# Barty
+# Garby
-This is the initial repository for Barty, the low cost liquid handler.
+This is the initial repository for Garby, the trash plate handling conveyor belt.